 Children are a vital part of our church and our worship.
 Children help us understand our faith better, and help model Christ for us in a way we might not have otherwise imagined.
 There is something innocent and pure about a child’s faith and their understanding of God that we adults can all learn from.
 Children are encouraged to be involved in the service in praying, singing, serving communion and collecting the offering.

 During the message there is a program catering for the needs of the children under the leadership of a committed leadership team.
-Sunday School runs in conjunction with the service.
+A children’s activity table is available for children during worship.

 We welcome young children in our services and are not concerned about any noises they make.
 We have a cry room at the rear of the church available for your use and a space in the adjacent room to watch and listen to the service on a large screen while your children play.